Science journalism: Status

 Blog-based science reporting is filling in to some degree, but has problems of its own.

 One of the main findings is about the controversy surrounding climate change and how the media affects people's opinions on this topic.
 Survey and experimental research have discovered connections between exposure to cable and talk show radio channels and views on global warming.
-However, early subject analyses noticed that U.S. media outlets over exaggerate the dispute that surrounds global warming actually existing.
+However, early subject analyses noticed that US media outlets exaggerate such scientific disputes around climate change that actually exist.
 A majority of Americans view global warming as an outlying issue that will essentially affect future generations of individuals in other countries.
 This is a problem considering that they are getting most of their information from these media sources that are opinionated and not nearly as concerned with supplying facts to their viewers.
 Research found that after people finish their education, the media becomes the most significant, and for many individuals, the sole source of information regarding science, scientific findings and scientific processes.
 Many people fail to realize that information about science included from online sources is not always credible.

 Since the 1980s, climate science and mass media have transformed into an increasingly politicized sphere.
 In the United States, Conservatives and Liberals understand global warming differently.
 Democrats often accept the evidence for global warming and think that it's caused by humans, while not many Republicans believe this.
 Democrats and liberals have higher and more steady trust in scientists, while conservative Republicans' trust in scientists has been declining.
 However, in the United Kingdom, mass media do not have nearly the impact on people's opinions as in the United States.
 They have a different attitude towards the environment which prompted them to approve the Kyoto Protocol, which works to reduce carbon dioxide emissions, while the U.S., the world's largest creator of carbon dioxide, has not done so.

 The content of news stories regarding climate change are affected by journalistic norms including balance, impartiality, neutrality and objectivity.
-Balanced reporting, which involves giving equal time to each opposing side of a debate over an issue, has had a rather harmful impact on the media coverage of climate science.
+Balanced reporting, which involves giving equal time to opposing sides of a debate over has had a harmful impact on the media coverage of climate science.